stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Finance: Export finance records.** This permission allows the user to run an export of finance records for a ledger.
 *   **Finance: Manage acquisition units.** This permission allows users to change the assignment of acquisition units for the record when editing a record.
 *   **Finance: Manually release encumbrance.** This permission allows the user to release an encumbrance from a fund using the **Release encumbrance** action on the budget transaction log.
+*   **Finance: Recalculate budget totals.** This permission allows the user to recalculate budget totals after having deleted financial transactions (e.g. pending payments, encumbrances) by using the **Recalculate budget total** action on the budget record.
+*   **Finance: Unrelease encumbrance.** This permission allows the user to manually unrelease an encumbrance that may have been erroneously released either by an invoice approval or a manual action.
 *   **Finance: View fiscal year.** This permission allows searching and viewing of fiscal year records.
 *   **Finance: View fund and budget.** This permission allows the user to search and view funds and budgets.
 *   **Finance: View group.** This permission allows the user to search and view groups.